sondreb/upm/README.md

 - The package repository contains nothing but link to CDN-versions of libraries and files.
 - A package can contain multiple files.
 - Does not support dependencies, and won't support dependencies.
+- Downloads both regular and minified versions (by default).

 ## Installation: